-When you go to paint a room in your house you often think about how the color you choose will affect the mood or lighting in that room.
-You may paint a game room a fun color, but you’re likely not going to paint the entryway by your front door bright red.
+When you paint a room in your house, you may think about how the color you choose will affect the mood or lighting in that room.
+You might paint a game room a fun color, however you’re not likely to paint the entryway by your front door bright red.

 The same goes for the color scheme of your website.

 Color can help elicit a subconscious emotion or feeling from your users.
-Blue tends to bring feelings of security and trust, while red may influence energy and activity.
+For example, blue tends to bring feelings of security and trust, while red may influence energy and activity.

 - Red – energy, power, vigor, leadership, courage, passion, activity, joy, danger, evil, anger, blood, highly visible

 - Orange – cheerful, passion, pleasure, enthusiasm, fascination, creativity, fun, frivolous, flamboyant, crass, low Class

 - Yellow – optimism, childish, freshness, law, education, arrogance, cowardice, illness, betrayal

 - Green – wealth, money, calming, trees, ambition, endurance, healing, calm, generosity, natural, completion, protection, envy, jealousy, immaturity

 - Blue – security, trustworthy, stability, loyalty, wisdom, trust, friendliness, preservation, courage, science, sadness, depression, cold, staid

 - Purple – magic, mystery, spirituality, the sub-conscious, creativity, dignity, royalty, mourning, cruelty, arrogance, conceit